A guide to makers' shops and galleries

 You make nice things but where can you sell them?

 A makers’ shop is usually a collective of different makers and artists housed under one roof (it might also be called a craft shop or gallery).
-They rent you a shelf or space for your items and charge a commission on sales.
+The maker's shop will rent you a shelf or space for your items and charge a commission on sales.
+It is an easy way to get into high street retail without having to go down a wholesale route, especially as you might not yet have the profit margin to sell at wholesale prices to independent gift shops.

 How does it work?